 Establishing and Promoting Technical Requirements for Trustworthy and Responsible AI

 - Through targeted research investments, NIST advances standards and measurement science for mapping, measuring, and governing trustworthy and responsible AI and develops tools and guidance so that designers, developers, and evaluators can take appropriate actions.
 These include developing taxonomy, terminology, and testbeds for measurements of AI risks – as well as standards needed for key technical characteristics of AI trustworthiness.
 They address accuracy, explainability and interpretability, privacy, reliability, robustness, safety, security (resilience), and harmful bias mitigation.

 - By convening stakeholder workshops and via other engagements, NIST is developing a resource center of documents, software, standards, and related tools that contribute to better understanding, identifying, measuring, and managing various risks associated with AI systems.

-- Reflecting private sector interest and as mandated by Congress, NIST is developing a voluntary AI risk management framework through collaboration with stakeholders across public and private sectors.
+- Reflecting private sector interest and as mandated by Congress, NIST developed a voluntary AI risk management framework through collaboration with stakeholders across public and private sectors.

 Hardware for AI: Creating New Measurements and Technical Approaches for New AI Chips